gwalkey/SQLTranscriptase/README.md

 # SQLTranscriptase
 <h2>SQL Server Documentation in Powershell</h2><br>

+<h1>I will be refactoring these this spring, as I originally wrote these being new to Powershell</h1>

 Check the Wiki for Installation instructions

 Shoot me an email at dev@insyncva.com with suggestions